-In medieval times, these stones were used for relieving depression, discard bad dreams, and ease liver disorders as well as arthritis.
-Garnets have embellished several royal apparels, including those of Queen Victoria and the wives of the Russian Tsars.
+In medieval times, these stones were used for relieving depression, discarding bad dreams, and easing liver disorders as well as arthritis.
+Garnets have embellished several royal apparel, including those of Queen Victoria and the wives of the Russian Tsars.

 The meaning of grossular garnets or green garnets is all about self-empowerment, powerful Mother Earth connection due to green color, and hope.
 It also encompasses gratitude, prosperity, purity, love, richness, and compassion.